 Before you go spending money that you don’t have, take a second to consider the state of your finances.
 Getting a clearer idea of your needs before you spend your refund will help you more in the long run than that shiny new phone.
 MoneyCentral can help give you a full picture.
 How?
 MoneyCentral’s power comes from the ability to consolidate all your debts and accounts into one place.

 Which is more beneficial for you: paying off your credit card debt, or starting an emergency fund?
 MoneyCentral can help you decide because you’ll have all the information you need to make a decision (interest rates, bills, etc).
 Maybe you should be starting an emergency fund.
 Your tax refund would be a great stepping stone toward meeting this goal.
 Or, maybe it would be more helpful to your financial future to invest your tax refund into an IRA account.
 Whatever your goals are, MoneyCentral can help you set and attain them.

 For more information about MoneyCentral, check out our frequently asked questions page.
 Or, if you want to log in now, you can do so by going to your online banking account and clicking on the MoneyCentral tab.
-From now until the end of February, you’ll also be automatically entered to win a cash prize when you set a goal.
-For more details about this limited-time offer, check out our promo page.
 Remember, the first step toward accomplishing any goal is setting it!